wcerfgba/slink/README.md

 All files in `exern/` are copyright their respective authors.

-All files in `artwork/` and `website/` represtent marketing IP for the official slink.to server, and as such are copyright John Preston 2016.
+All files in `artwork/` and `website/` represent marketing IP for the official slink.to server, and as such are copyright John Preston 2016.

 All other files are licensed under